nsw3550/llama/README.md

 - You can also specify a single platform if needed: `--platform linux/arm64`
 - The images use multi-arch base images, so they will run on both architectures

-### Production Deployment

-For production deployment on separate machines/instances:

-- Reflector: `reflector -port <port>` to start the reflector listening on a non-default port.
-- Collector: `collector -udprobe.config <config>` where the config is a YAML configuration based on one of the examples under `configs/`.

-Configure Prometheus to scrape the collector's `/metrics` endpoint from the API port (default: 5200).

 ## Ongoing Development

 This is a fork of the original Dropbox LLAMA project.
 The original was built during a [Dropbox Hack Week](https://www.theverge.com/2014/7/24/5930927/why-dropbox-gives-its-employees-a-week-to-do-whatever-they-want).
 This fork is currently in early development with significant changes including migration to Prometheus metrics and modernized dependencies.
 The API and config format may continue to evolve.